amazon-ion/ion-java-path-extraction/README.md

 ## Usage
 Path extractor works in two phases:
 1. Configuration
 2. Notification

 ### Search Paths
 A `SearchPath` is a path provided to the extractor for matching.
 It's composed of a list of `PathComponent`s which can be one of:
-* Wildcard: matches all values
+* Wildcard: matches all values.
-* Index: match the value at that index
+* Index: match the value at that index.
-* Text: match all values whose field names are equivalent to that text
+* Text: match all values whose field names are equivalent to that text.

 Some examples:
 ```